solana-labs/chatgpt-plugin/README.md

 ### Endpoints for NFT discovery
-These endpoints are under development and subject to rapid change
+These endpoints are under development and subject to rapid change.
+These currently use the [Hyperspace API](https://docs.hyperspace.xyz).

 <details>
 <summary>/getCollectionsByFloorPrice { maxFloorPrice, minFloorPrice, orderBy, pageSize } </summary>